Boiler Return Pipe Cold – How to Fix Boiler Flow?

 - Incorrect pump speed setting

-- Shaft on the pump is stuck
+- Stuck shaft on the pump

 - PCB is not communicating with the pump correctly.

+Depending on the root cause, the solution could entail a power flush, getting a new pump, or replacing the PCB.
 We’ve created a detailed guide on heating pump problems and the fixes here.

 #2 – Airlocked System